-go to site Back during my final semester of college, I was living in Paris with a host family.
+go to site Back during my final semester of college, I was studying abroad, living in Paris with a host family.
 Within the first month of being there, one of their daughters, Mathilde, asked me if I’d join her and her friends for dinner.
 Elated that I’d be included in a real French gathering, I accepted.

 see url She said everyone would be coming from work, so I shouldn’t dress up too much.
 But there would be about 15 people at dinner.
-I thought, “where could you go with 15 people for dinner?”
+I thought, “where would we go with 15 people for dinner in a city famous for tiny tables?”
 In any case, I figured it would be fun and I’d make a bunch of new friends.

-I was so surprised when we got to the restaurant, El Pueblo, in the 9th Arrondisement.
+http://causeofjesusdeath.com/?search=canadian-levitra-prices-american-pharmacies I was so surprised when we got to the restaurant, El Pueblo, in the 9th Arrondisement.
 Being from California it felt oddly familiar.
-It was Mexican food!
+It was Mexican!

-And like many Mexican restaurants catering to the tastes of a foreign patronage – it was pretty over the top.
+comprare viagra generico line And like many Mexican restaurants catering to the tastes of a foreign patronage it was pretty over the top.
 Reams of colored paper hung from the ceiling, large, highlighter-pink margaritas adorned the tables, sombreros were pinned to the walls and Mexican music blasted from the speakers.

 follow url As soon as we walked in, Mathilde and I joined the long, cafeteria-style table where everyone was already seated.
 Mathilde introduced me saying, “this is my new American, Kate.”
-And then she went around the table introducing each person, shouting over the music: Marie-Celine, Caroline, Anis, David, Sami, Wissem, Clemence, Amel, and on the list went.
+And then she went around the table introducing each person, shouting over the music: Marie-Celine, Caroline, Anis, David, Sam, Wissem, Clemence, Amel, and on the list went.

 http://kitchenshrinks.com/?search=buy-can-from-i-propecia-who I smiled and waved as that was the only thing I could think to do.
 And I swiftly ordered my own highlighter-pink margarita to help my French.
-I figured, at some point, I’d try to strike up some primitive conversation with my immediate neighbors.
+I figured, at some point, I’d try to strike up some primitive conversation.

-Craning my neck from my seat at the table, I watched as the teacher had everyone pair up.
+http://aeea4u.org/?search=order-best-price-cialis Craning my neck from my seat at the table, I watched as the teacher had everyone pair up.
 He began to walk them through the basic steps.
-I’d never danced salsa before and I thought, “this would be a great time to learn.
+I’d never danced salsa before and I thought, this would be a great time to learn.
 Salsa dancing in a Mexican restaurant in Paris?
-Makes perfect sense.”
+Makes perfect sense.

-So I let my wishes be known to Mathilde.
+before then buy free viagra in uk http://jasonkaune.com/?search=where-to-buy-viagra-overnight-delivery So I let my wishes be known to Mathilde.
 She laughed at me.
-And she said, if you want to learn salsa you have to talk to Sami.
+And she said, “If you want to learn salsa you have to talk to Sam.”
 She pointed down the table.
-And I saw a young guy with a shaved head, dark eyes and big, goofy smile.
+And I saw a young guy with a shaved head, dark eyes, and big, goofy smile.

-Mathilde summoned Sami over and we got to talking.
+Mathilde summoned Sam over and we got to talking.
 He said that he would love to take me out dancing that very next night.
 And I agreed.

-So that Saturday, I met him at 8pm at La Coupole, a night club in the 14th Arrondisment and underneath a famous restaurant of the same name.
-I found Sami waiting in line in front of the club.
-And as we kissed on either cheek hello, I realized I wasn’t sure if he thought we were on a date.
+So that Saturday, I met him at 8pm at La Coupole, a night club in the 14th Arrondissement and underneath a famous restaurant of the same name.
+I found Sam waiting in line in front of the club.

 But it soon became not so basic with turns and shimmies and shuffles.
 And then we had to partner up.
-I think I stepped on Sami’s toes maybe ten times before the instructor shouted out for us to find a new partner and practice with them.
+I think I stepped on Sam’s toes maybe six times before the instructor shouted out for us to find a new partner and practice with them.

 I had fun.
 But the honest truth is that I was terrible at it.
 And it seemed everyone else was so good at picking up the steps and moving to the music.
 It was overwhelming and that night was the last night I danced salsa in Paris for a long time.

 Once that semester was over, so was school.
 I’d graduated.
 And I moved home and got a job.
-I became an assistant at a television production company where most of my day was spent sitting at a desk, answering phones, filing, photocopying and making copies of dvds.
+I became an assistant at a television production company where most of my days were spent sitting at a desk, answering phones, filing, photocopying, and making copies of dvds.
 This was the first rung to moving up the ladder in the entertainment business.

 Needless to say, I was going stir crazy.
-I thought, “This is torture!”
-And I was fantasizing about going back to Paris.
+And I found myself day dreaming about going back to Paris.

-One day, I was reminiscing about that night dancing with Sami.
+One day, I was thinking about that night dancing with Sam.
 I emailed him just to say hi and reconnect.
 He had become one of my dearest friends in Paris.
 And then I thought, why don’t I try salsa dancing here in LA?